monofuel/docker-pi-cluster/README.md

 - create docker images
   - create a docker image and run playbook inside container
   - images can then be deployed to a docker swarm
+  - I tried using ansible-container, however it doesn't work on arm
 ## Useful Links
 - https://medium.com/@petey5000/monitoring-your-home-network-with-influxdb-on-raspberry-pi-with-docker-78a23559ffea
 - http://jinja.pocoo.org/docs/2.10/templates/